 Preparation is, again, the very essence.
 When you are well prepared, it’s much easier to decide on the appropriate response.

-Step 5: Prioritization is key
+Step 5: Prioritization is Key

-It's good to keep in mind that you should manage questions and rejections as they happen.
 So make it your primary goal to handle sales objections as soon as they occur - and before and after when it's necessary.